silentDoc/AoC21/Day14/Readme.md

 This polymer grows quickly.
 After step 5, it has length 97; After step 10, it has length 3073.
 After step 10,  `B`  occurs 1749 times,  `C`  occurs 298 times,  `H`  occurs 161 times, and  `N`  occurs 865 times; taking the quantity of the most common element (`B`, 1749) and subtracting the quantity of the least common element (`H`, 161) produces  `1749 - 161 =  _1588_`.

 Apply 10 steps of pair insertion to the polymer template and find the most and least common elements in the result.  _What do you get if you take the quantity of the most common element and subtract the quantity of the least common element?_

+## --- Part Two ---

+The resulting polymer isn't nearly strong enough to reinforce the submarine.
+You'll need to run more steps of the pair insertion process; a total of  _40 steps_  should do it.

+In the above example, the most common element is  `B`  (occurring  `2192039569602`  times) and the least common element is  `H`  (occurring  `3849876073`  times); subtracting these produces  `_2188189693529_`.

+Apply  _40_  steps of pair insertion to the polymer template and find the most and least common elements in the result.  _What do you get if you take the quantity of the most common element and subtract the quantity of the least common element?_